Author: Kermit Roosevelt

 ISBN: 0070535906

-Countercoup: The Struggle for the Control of Iran is the controversial memoir of CIA man Kermit Roosevelt (aka Kim Roosevelt), grandson of former U.S. President Theodore Roosevelt.
+Countercoup: The Struggle for the Control of Iran is the controversial memoir of CIA man Kermit Roosevelt, Jr. (aka Kim Roosevelt), grandson of former U.S. President Theodore Roosevelt.
 The book recounts his role in overthrowing democratically elected Iranian Prime Minister Mohammad Mossadegh with triumphant zeal.

-First published in 1979 during the Iranian revolution, the hardcover retailed for $12.95.
-It was later released in paperback in 1981, and has remained out of print ever since.
+The book was first published in 1979, coinciding with the Iranian revolution.
+That hardcover edition retailed for $12.95.
+In 1981, a paperback release was issued, after which it has remained out of print.
 Secondhand copies of Countercoup are scarce and generally run for around $100.
+Some are signed by the author.

 "It was typical Washington weather, hot and humid, as the author was hurrying to a meeting with John Foster Dulles at the State Department.
 That meeting on a June morning in 1953 was to lead to one of the greatest triumphs in America's covert operations in foreign countries.
 For at the time it was believed that Iran, under the leadership of Prime Minister Mossadegh, was slipping under Russian domination and control.